lukasmartinelli/pipecat/README.md

 ## Aggregate results

-Now we want to store the sum of all these numbers with `sum.py`.
+Now we  store the sum of all these numbers with `sum.py`.

 ```python